What is Veinous and Arterial Disease?

 What is Venous Disease?

 Venous disease occurs when the veins in the body start malfunctioning.
-The function of the veins is to carry the oxygen-depleted blood from the organs and extremities back to the heart and lungs to be re-oxygenated.
+However, veins function to carry oxygen-depleted blood from the organs and extremities back to the heart and lungs for re-oxygenation.

-Blood circulation back to the heart is passive and of low pressure.
-Muscle contractions in the arms and legs are what make it possible for the blood to travel back up to the heart through the veins.
+Although, blood circulation back to the heart is passive and of low pressure.
+Additionally, muscle contractions in the arms and legs are what make it possible for the blood to travel back up to the heart through the veins.

-As blood accumulates on the vein walls, with time, the vein walls stretch beyond their limits.
-As the vein walls continue to stretch and the accumulation of blood continues, eventually this can lead to:
+On the other hand, they are not immediately noticeable, and ultrasound technology is necessary to detect them.
+Subsequently, as blood accumulates on the vein walls, with time, the vein walls stretch beyond their limits.
+Consequently, as the vein walls continue to stretch and the accumulation of blood continues, eventually this can lead to:

 What is Arterial Disease?

-Continuously high blood pressure flowing through the arteries can eventually cause the artery walls to weaken, making the artery expand like a balloon.
-If the weakened artery continues to expand, the artery can burst, causing sudden internal bleeding that can lead to death.
+In addition, continuous high blood pressure flowing through the arteries can eventually cause the artery walls to weaken, making the artery expand like a balloon.
+If the weakened artery continues to expand.
+Regardless, the artery can burst, causing sudden internal bleeding that can lead to death.

-Typically, ballooning of the artery happens in the aortic artery.
-When this ballooning happens in the thoracic (chest) area, this is referred to as a Thoracic Aortic Aneurysm (TAA).
+Typically, the artery balloons in the aortic artery.
+When this ballooning occurs in the thoracic (chest) area, we refer to it as a Thoracic Aortic Aneurysm (TAA).
 And when this ballooning happens in the abdominal area, this is referred to as an Abdominal Aortic Aneurysm (AAA).

 Also, when the arteries become narrow or blocked due to the accumulation of plaque, made up of cholesterol, calcium, and fibrous tissue, blood circulation to the arms, legs, and brain becomes restricted.

 As more plaque builds up, arteries narrow and stiffen.
 This process is called Atherosclerosis, or “hardening of the arteries.”